 Places to visit

 Pondicherry sightseeing is an experience in itself.
 With a rich legacy of culture and heritage, there are a host of Pondicherry tourist places that travellers fall in love with.
-Check out some of these best places to see in Pondicherry on your trip –
+Check out some of the best places to see in Pondicherry on your trip –

 - Promenade Beach – One of the best places to visit in Pondicherry, this is the main beachside promenade of the town.
-Dotted with boutique stores, restaurants and cafes, this strip of the road offers great views of the bay and is popular among tourists and locals alike.
+Dotted with boutique stores, restaurants, and cafes, this strip of the road offers great views of the bay and is popular among tourists and locals alike.

-- Sri Aurobindo Ashram – A spiritual centre and memorial of the historical preacher and yogi, Sri Aurobindo Ghosh, this ashram commemorates his teachings, philosophies, and showcases his work.
+- Sri Aurobindo Ashram – A spiritual centre and memorial of the historical preacher and yogi, Sri Aurobindo Ghosh, this ashram commemorates his teachings, and philosophies, and showcases his work.